vishakhp/test_repository/README.md

 git branch # gives the current branch

+git branch dev1
+#creates a new branch called dev1

+git checkout -b dev2
+#creates a new branch called dev2 and switches to dev2 also.

 git branch -d feature # removes the branch named feature

 git pull origin main